-Sauce vierge is an olive oil based sauce, with fresh tomatoes, basil and lemon juice.
-David has his own version, which is just as perfect and served over a piece of fish, absolutely sublime.
+Sauce vierge is an olive oil based sauce.
+It is made with fresh tomatoes, basil and lemon juice.
+David has his own version, Parsley Sauce Vierge, which is just as perfect and served over a piece of fish, absolutely sublime.

 To make the Sauce vierge (French, literally “virgin sauce”) chop baby tomatoes and allow to infuse in warmed olive oil.
 Add 1 clove of crushed garlic and allow the tomatoes to macerate on a medium heat to create the sauce.
 Add a generous bunch of chopped parsley just before serving.